Take a Breather

 Most importantly—get your mind off things, relax, and find joy in the world around you.
 There is more to life than the college application.

-Make a TV date with Baby Yoda.
+Make a TV date with your favorite show.
 Organize an online chat with friends who live across the country.
 Play your favorite video game with a sibling.
 Knit a wooly hat for your beloved grandma.
 Take a nap with your dog (cats are also approved).
 Read a good book.
 Go play ball in the park.

 Just do whatever floats your boat!
 You’ll feel so much better afterwards.